ryechris/react-rchristy-project4/backend/README.md

 # Readable API Server

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
+This is the backend API server provided by Udacity's team for the content and comment web app project.
 Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
 Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

-## Start Developing
+## Make the Necessary Installations

 To get started developing right away: